IPT-MMDA/Living_Planet_Symposium_2025/README.md

 # MMDA at LPS 2025

-This page highlights presentations and posters contributed by MMDA researchers at the Living Planet Symposium 2025.
+This page highlights presentations and posters contributed by [Department of Mathematical Modelling and Data Analysis (MMDA)](https://mmda.ipt.kpi.ua/) researchers at the Living Planet Symposium 2025.

 We are organizators of the "F.05.03 Tracking conflict impacts: Earth Observation for socio-economic resilience and global policy support" section.